MISSION AND FOCUS

-All articles are reviewed by the Editor-in-Chief or Deputy Editor and assigned Section Editors.
+All articles are reviewed by the Editor-in-Chief and assigned Section Editors.
 Based on editorial judgment, some submissions are rejected initially without external review.
 Manuscripts selected for external review are reviewed by two or more subject experts, who provide comments for the Editors and the authors.
 Section Editors consider the comments of the external reviewers but issue recommendations based on their own judgment.
 The recommendations of the Section Editors must be endorsed by the Editor-in-Chief.

 Acceptance of manuscripts is based on originality and importance to the field, as assessed by the Editors.
 Editors also consider the work's priority for publication, presentation of the material, and its relevance to the Journal's readership.

 If review is required, authors may expect an initial decision within four weeks.
 Upon completion of review, the Editors' decision will be e-mailed to the contact author, along with the reviewers' comments.
 The Oncologist abides by a policy of single-blind peer review, in which authors do not know the identity of the reviewers.

 The author will receive one of the following decisions:

 Reject: The Editors did not select your manuscript for publication.
 Many factors contribute to acceptance including, but not limited to, the following:

 If an author disagrees with the editorial decision, cordial inquiry is invited.
 The response must be timely and include a detailed rebuttal.

 Major Revision: The Editors believe that your article contains information of potential importance but a number of major issues were raised.
 If you believe that you can address the issues raised, the Editors would be willing to reconsider your manuscript, but cannot guarantee acceptance, particularly if you cannot address the concerns.